woocommerce/projects/readme.txt

 * New - Integrated with WooCommerce.
 * New - Added config.codekit.
 * Tweak - Added css for multi column layouts when using the shortcode to display projects.
+* Tweak - Project categories can now be added to navigation menus.
 * Tweak - Various new input types can now be easily added using projects_custom_fields filter.
 (Props @helgatheviking).
 * Tweak - Menu icon added in register_post_type() and now filterable.
 (Props @helgatheviking).